terraform-azurerm-examples/bastion/README.md

 1. Create a terraform.tfvars

-    Optional.
+    _Optional_.
+You may override the default variable values in variables.tf or add in additional AAD object IDs for the Virtual Machine Administrator/User Login roles on the resource group.
+See variables.tf for details.

-    Feel free to override the default variable values in variables.tf or add in additional AAD object IDs for the Virtual Machine Administrator/User Login roles on the resource group.
+    If a windows password is not specified for the admin account then one will be generated and stored in the key vault along with the private key for the SSH key pair.
+All access should be via AAD authentication, so these credentials are intended for break glass scenarios.

 1. Plan